s0md3v/Bolt/README.md

 Bolt is in alpha phase of development which means it's full of bugs.
 Any production use of this tool discouraged.
 Pull requests and issues are welcome.
 I also suggest you to put this repo on watch if you are interested in it.

-### Current Features
+### Workflow

-- Crawling
+#### Crawling
-- Complete HTTP Support
-- Checks
-  - Entropy
+Bolt crawls the target website to the specified depth and stores all the HTML forms found in a database for further processing.

+#### Evaluating
+In this phase, these three things are checked:
+- Forms without CSRF protection
-  - Replay attack
+- Weak tokens
+- Comparison of token with various hashes

+##### Comparing
+This phase focuses on detection on replay attack scenarios and hence checks if a token has been issued more than one time.
+It also calculates the average [levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) between all the tokens to see if they are similar.

+##### Observing
+In this phase, 100 simultaneous requests are made to a single webpage to see if same tokens are generated for the requests.

+##### Testing
+This phase is dedicated to active testing of the CSRF protection mechanism.
+It performs the followings checks
-  - Absence of CSRF protection when requested from a mobile
+- Mobile CSRF protection test
-  - Removing CSRF token parameter from request
+- Request without CSRF token parameter
-  - Removing CSRF token from parameter
+- Request without CSRF token parameter value
-  - Requesting resources with a fake token
+- Request with a self generated token
-  - Potenial race condition

-### Features to be added
-- Support CSRF tokens in cookies
-- Referrer and Origin based checks
+##### Analysing
+Various statistical checks are performed in this phase to see if the token is really random.
+Following tests are performed during this phase
-- Checks
+- Monobit test
-  - True entropy of tokens
-  - Checking if server checks the token to a specific length and more...

 ### Usage